UdS-TelecommunicationsLab/SDN-Visualization/README.md

 	sudo nohup /usr/bin/nodejs main.js > output.log &

 ##### Upstart Script
-The package includes the file `ofviz.conf`, which is a prepared for usage.
+The package includes the file `sdnViz.conf`, which is a prepared for usage.
 The only required modification is the directory (`<project root>`), which you have to specify.
 The respective line contains a `TODO` comment.
 You might also consider to change the logs output.

 ## Configuration